-Are you insured as a contactor?
+Are you insured as a contractor?

-If you are shopping around for the lowest priced mold contactor, you may be shocked to find out that low prices can be associated with no insurance.
+If you are shopping around for the lowest priced mold contractor, you may be shocked to find out that low prices can be associated with no insurance.
 You should always look for contractors that are insured in case something goes wrong in your home and there are damages left to be fixed.
 Insured contractors will be more trustworthy even if they come along with a slightly higher price tag for services.

 Is protective gear worn by all contractors?

 Since mold can be brought in from outside sources, it’s extremely important that your mold contractors wear the necessary protective gear when at your home.
-This gear can consist of hazmat suits, proper ventilation, and disposable shoe covers to minimize cross contamination.
+This gear can consist of hazmat suits, proper ventilation, and disposable shoe covers to minimize cross-contamination.
 It’s essential that this gear is worn always when completing mold remediation.

-How is waste material disposed of afterwards?
+How is waste material disposed of afterward?

 Once the mold has been completely removed from your home, the last place you want it to end up is in your garbage can.
 That’s why it’s crucial to ask about the disposal methods of the waste materials once the job is done.
 This waste should never be left on-site at your home.
 It should all be bagged, sometimes even double bagged, and disposed of immediately once the contractor has left your home.